npm/npm/doc/cli/config.md

    local `npm install` without any arguments.
 2. Set the NODE_ENV="production" for lifecycle scripts.

+### proprietary-attribs

+* Default: true
+* Type: Boolea

+Whether or not to include proprietary extended attributes in the tarballs created by npm.

+Unless you are expecting to unpack package tarballs with something other than npm -- particularly a very outdated tar implementation -- leave this as true.

 ### proxy

 * Default: `HTTP_PROXY` or `http_proxy` environment variable, or null